coreos/docs/running-coreos/bare-metal/booting-with-ipxe/index.md

 boot
 ```

-An easy place to host this boot script is on https://gist.github.com and then shorten the raw URL with http://git.io.
+An easy place to host this boot script is on https://gist.github.com.
+Use the "raw" gist URL, which can be found by clicking the "&lang; &rang;" icon near the top right of the text area.

 ### Booting iPXE